Queen Elizabeth Olympic Park: Concerts

 The stadium has since hosted various concerts, including Guns N' Roses, AC/DC and Robbie Williams.

-In 2021, ABBA began construction of a purpose-built arena in the Olympic Park for a motion-capture hologram concert scheduled to take place in 2022.
-The announcement of the arena's construction and purpose took place during a YouTube livestream to announce their upcoming 2021 album Voyage.
+In 2021, ABBA began construction of a purpose-built arena in the Olympic Park, called the ABBA Arena, for a motion-capture hologram concert residency which would take place from May 2022.
+The announcement of the arena's construction and purpose took place during a YouTube livestream to announce the release of their album Voyage.